Recent

 Read more here.

-Break free from environmental jargon with the Prince’s Countryside Fund glossary of terms
+Break free from environmental jargon with the Royal Countryside Fund glossary of terms

-Speaking at the Farmers Weekly awards at the start of 2021 HRH The Prince of Wales, set a challenge – to explain terms and practices linked to the environment in straightforward language.
-So, the Prince’s Countryside Fund has created A-Zero: A farmer’s guide to breaking free from environmental jargon.
+The Royal Countryside Fund has created A-Zero: A farmer’s guide to breaking free from environmental jargon.
 The booklet is aimed at farmers and hopes to ensure that the ambitions around improving the management of the UK’s environment are accessible to all.
 Visit this page to download the booklet.

 AHDB machinery costing calculator